WUK-SR/banner_magic/README.md

 };
 ```

 To add variables into the code, firstly you will need to reference the name of the variable inside the parentheses of the Model function.
-So here will will add the title, colour and image link variables.
+So here will will add the title, colour and image link variables as seen in the previous Excel screenshot.

 ```
 const Model = (title, colour, imgLink) => {
 ```

-You can these reference these in your HTML template using the template literal method - `${VARIABLE_NAME}`.
-Add these into the HTML using the same name as the variable that is being passed.
+You can reference these in your HTML template using the template literal method - `${VARIABLE_NAME}`.
+Add these into the HTML using the same name as the variable that is being passed into the function.
 So adding the title variable would look like this...

 ```
-<h1 style="position:absolute;left: 270px;font-weight: 300;color: #fff;font-size: 31px;text-align: left;margin-top:0;top: 35px;left: 236px;"> ${title} </h1>
+<h1> ${title} </h1>
 ```
 This will inject the contents of the title variable where `${title}` is placed in the code.